KamiHateOmg/crypter/README.md

 ### Disclaimer
     I am clearly not responsible of ANY actions you do with my codes or other.
-This virus is created for educational purposes only.
+This crypter has been created for educational purposes only.